unibonn/htcondor-bonn/docs/_exercises/3_submit_first.md

 echo "Running processes:"
 ps faux

+echo "Directory content:"
+ls

 echo "Sleeping a bit..."
 for num in {1..10}; do
   echo "Sleep iteration ${num}/10..." sleep 60;
 done
 {% endhighlight %}

+> :exclamation: Please check that the shell script is executable - if not, run `chmod +x environment-info.sh`.

+> :exclamation: Usually, you should test your code before.
+If a special environment is needed, you can do that in an interactive job, before firing off many jobs.
+In our case, just test the script on the submit node by running `./environment-info.sh` and check what happens.

 > :exclamation: Now, you can finally submit the job:
 {% highlight shell %}